Moerliy/Godot-SuperWallpaper-Template/README.md

 ## Features

 - **Godot-Powered**
-  Leverage Godot 4.x’s 2D and 3D systems, animation tools, and scripting API to build rich, interactive wallpapers.
+  Leverage Godot 4.x's 2D and 3D systems, animation tools, and scripting API to build rich, interactive wallpapers.

 - **Hyprland Live Wallpaper**
   Seamless integration with the Hyprland compositor on Linux via the `hyprwinwrap` plugin—turn your Godot window into a true desktop background.

-- **Screen Locker Example**
+- **Event-Driven System**
-  Includes a ready-to-follow integration guide for **hyprlock** (GPU-accelerated lock screen) in `HYPRLOCK_INTEGRATION.md`.
+  Built-in event system that responds to workspace changes, window events, and screen lock/unlock states.
+See **[Event System Overview](../../wiki/Hyprland-IPC-Event-System-Overview)** for details.

-- **Performance-First**
+- **Screen Locker Integration**
-  Built-in Finite State Machine (FSM) for adaptive FPS: scale back or pause rendering when idle to save CPU/GPU cycles.
+  Ready-to-use integration with **hyprlock** for lock screen animations.
+Follow our **[Setting up Hyprlock](../../wiki/Setting-up-Hyprlock-with-SuperWallpaper)** guide.

 - **Open Source & Extensible**
-  MIT-licensed and ready for community contributions—swap assets, tweak scripts, and extend functionality to your heart’s content.
+  MIT-licensed and ready for community contributions—swap assets, tweak scripts, and extend functionality.
+Learn about **[Custom Events and Providers](../../wiki/Custom-Events-and-Providers)**.

 ---